health insurance FAQ

 How does private insurance manage prescription drug coverage?

-If a prescription drug is part of your pharmacy benefit (you take or inject it at home), you’ll usually pay a set copay or coinsurance based on what tier of your insurance company’s formulary the drug belongs to.
+If a prescription drug is part of your pharmacy benefit (you take or inject it at home), you’ll usually pay a set or based on what tier of your insurance company’s the drug belongs to.
 Many formularies have 3 drug tiers: